Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 - GitHub and optional demo buttons live in the overlay footer beside the tech stack with translated `aria-label`s assembled from the project title.
 - Tweak sizing in `ProjectsSection.css` (`projects-river__card` width/height, overlay padding) and mirror any changes against Tailwind spacing in the JSX to maintain alignment for alternating left/right nodes.

+### Skills
+Files: `SkillsSection.tsx`, `SkillsSection.css`.
+- Showcases four skill clusters sourced from `skillClusters` and the `skills` locale subtree; cards animate via the shared stagger variants.
+- The highlight constellation reads from `skillHighlights` and the `skills.callout` list (keep JavaScript, Python, Supabase, PostgreSQL, SQL visible in copy).
+- Tweak gradients or chip styles in `skills.ts` and `SkillsSection.css`; always update both locale files when adding or reordering skills.
 ### Contact
 File: `ContactSection.tsx`.
 - Provides contact CTA, email copy-to-clipboard interaction, and social links from `profile.ts` using icons.